alexeydubrovsky/camel-integration/README.md

     </booking>

   2.2: Upon receiving the request XML, convert received request to JSON and multicast copy of the message
-       to 3 different airline providers parallel.
+       to 3 different airline providers in parallel.
 The response from the providers should be aggregated to find the lowest fair price.

        Note: You must mock the airline providers endpoints using another direct route endpoint.